 On an individual level, many Brooks Kushman attorneys hold leadership positions with charitable and civic organizations, including United Way, the Juvenile Diabetes Research Foundation, Autism Speaks, the Metropolitan Detroit Pipeline Coordinating Council, Alternatives for Girls, and the Boys and Girls Club of Detroit.

 Brooks Kushman also partners with many associations on an annual basis to give back to our community and support their respective causes.
 Each year, we come together as a team to raise funds, host fundraisers and volunteer to provide support for annual events.

 Commitment to Science, Technology, Education and Math (STEM):

-A number of our attorneys provide legal services to the community through educational programs, including an IP Patch program for Girl Scouts in Michigan, which teaches girls and young women about a variety of technical and STEM-based career options.
-Our team also takes a proactive approach with educational systems across the state to educate young students on the importance of STEM and the various career opportunities within the field through mentorship, workshops, and hands-on learning opportunities
+A number of our attorneys serve the community through educational programs, including an IP Patch program for Girl Scouts in Michigan, which teaches girls and young women about a variety of technical and STEM-based career options.
+Our team also takes a proactive approach with educational systems across the state to educate young students on the importance of STEM, and the various career opportunities within the field through mentorship, workshops, and hands-on learning opportunities

 Some of our partnering organizations include: